Dallas Road Community Primary School

 • Members of the Governing Board undertake training to support them in their role

-• An up to date curriculum which teaches children about how to keep safe and manage risks both on and offline
+• An up to date curriculum which teaches children about how to stay safe and manage risks both on and offline

 • We work effectively with many other agencies including the police, local authority, NHS and various early help providers